NesquikMike/CertificateGiver/README.md

      save your changes you don't change the name of the CSV, or the Certificate Giver will not work.
 When you have finished close your terminal.

 We've finished setup and now we are ready to use the Certificate Giver!
-Good work, You're becoming a real Pro with the terminal!
+Excellent stuff, you're becoming a real Pro with the terminal!

 ## Using the Certificate Writer

-  1. Open your Terminal and move into your Documents folder by doing (don't forget you can use Tab to predict directory and file names once you have typed a few letters with the Tab button):
+  1. Open your Terminal and move into your Documents folder by doing the following - don't forget you can use Tab to predict directory and file names once you have typed a few letters with the Tab button:

         ```bash
         $ cd Documents